Bathroom Window Treatments for Any Decor

 To control the light and temperature in your bathroom, you might consider a roller shade in a thick linen fabric.
 Roller shades are usually mounted inside the window frame to present you with clean lines, and the thicker linen fabric is a wonder when it comes to keeping cold or hot air outside from entering your bathroom as well as controlling light.
 This type of window covering allows you to raise or lower it very easily to any height that you wish.

 Add a Touch of Romance to Your Bathroom

 Light and lacy fabrics add a whimsical touch of lace, loveliness, and softness to any window.
 Lace drapery panels work well as a stand-alone window treatment if you don’t get much light in your windows and have no privacy concerns.
 However, you can also use lace drapery panels on top of another type of window treatment to address the warm sunlight entering your space or as a privacy factor.
 Lace drapery panels pair well with any type of first layer of window treatments, such as roller shades or Roman shades, as well as blinds.

 Small Bathroom Windows Still Need Dressing

-Even if you have a guest bathroom or a powder room that is on the small size, they still beg to be dressed so that they appear completed and finished.
+Even if you have a guest bathroom or a powder room that is small size, they still beg to be dressed so that they appear completed and finished.
 Naked windows just don’t look good no matter what type of room they are in and no matter the size.
 Chances are that if you have a half bath or a small bathroom, the main color palette is most likely white to make the room appear larger than it actually is.